RimWorld-zh/RimWorld-English/README.txt

 DefInjected
 fields: 5737
-generated from Defs by tool RimTrans.
+generated from the Defs by RimTrans.

 Keyed
 fields: 1729